Sckuhzie/billy-bot/README.md

   - [ ] Benchmark other LLMs to see if some of them are better (Now, it answer always the same thing to the same message)
 - [ ] Check modification in youtube playlist
   - [ ] Handle saves correctly on deployement
-- [x] When the witcher ???
-  - [ ] Random when the witcher messages (images, maybe LLM generated ?)
-  - [x] Create polls to know when is the next witcher session
-  - [ ] Check for bugs ?

 ## Usefull links